glycerine/goq/README.md

  * GOQ_ODIR = the output directory where the server will write job output.
 Default: ./o

  * GOQ_CLUSTERID = secret shared amongst the cluster to reject jobs from the outside.
-Generate with 'goq clusterid', or one will be generated for you and written to .goqclusterid.port*port* on first run.
+Generate with 'goq clusterid', or one will be generated for you and written to the .goqclusterid file on first run.
+Thereafter the system will read the key from disk if present.
+The .goqclusterid overrides the environment.

  * GOQ_SENDTIMEOUT_MSEC = milliseconds of wait before timing-out various network communications (you shouldn't need to adjust this, unless traffic is super heavy and your workers aren't receiving jobs).
 The current default is 1000 msec.